 Location, location, location!

 Although larger metropolitan areas tend to attract jobseekers because of high employment levels, some occupations have higher employment levels in smaller areas.
-For example, aspiring nursing assistants could search for jobs in the New York, Chicago, and Los Angeles metropolitan areas, which are three of the locations with the highest employment levels for this occupation.
+For example, aspiring nursing assistants could search for jobs in the New York, Los Angeles, and Chicago metropolitan areas, which are three of the locations with the highest employment levels for this occupation.
 However, Midland, Texas, was among the areas with the highest employment of wellhead pumpers, and Fort Collins, Colorado, was among the areas with the highest employment of conservation scientists.

 To see these techniques put to use in a real-life situation, we can use the example of Kelly, a computer science major trying to find a career path after graduating from college.
 She might consider one of the following occupations that many computer science majors enter:

-By visiting the OES website, Kelly can find the industries with the highest wages for applications software developers, as shown in the graph below.
+After some thought, Kelly decides that she would like to know more about being an information security analyst.
+By visiting the OES website, Kelly can find the industries with the highest wages for information security analysts, as shown in the graph below:

 Kelly also wants to know how concentrated employment for her chosen occupation is in different states.
-On the OES occupational profile page for applications software developers, she finds a location quotient map that graphically shows the employment concentration of applications software developers in each state.
-By holding her mouse pointer over Washington State in the map, Kelly easily finds that the employment concentration for applications software developers is 2.71 times as high in Washington as in the United States as a whole.
-The same “hover over” option on the map also shows that there were 51,540 applications software developers in Washington, representing approximately 16.17 out of every 1,000 jobs and earning an average of $131,430 per year.
+On the OES occupational profile page for applications software developers, she finds a location quotient map that graphically shows the employment concentration of information security analysts in each state.
+By holding her mouse pointer over Virginia in the map, Kelly easily finds that the employment concentration for information security analysts is 4.96 times as high in Virginia as in the United States as a whole.
+The same “hover over” option on the map also shows that there were 14,180 information security analysts in Virginia, representing approximately 3.7 out of every 1,000 jobs and earning an average of $111,780 per year.